 Most visitors to Vietnam are required to have a visa to enter the country and a passport that is valid for at least six months from the day of entry.
 For visits of less than 15 days currently nationals from the United Kingdom, France, Spain, Germany, Italy, Scandinavian countries, Japan and South Korean do not require a visa while Thai, Singaporean, Malaysian, Indonesian, Philippine and Lao nationals are permitted a visa-free stay for visits less than 30 days.
 For other nationalities a visa must be arranged in advance.
-Visit www.vn.embassyinformation.com for contact details of your nearest Vietnam Embassy.
+This can be arranged through your nearest Vietnam Embassy or Consulate.
 A one-month tourist visa is usually sufficient for most tours though it is possible to arrange 3-month and 6-month multiple entry visas if needed.

-It is also possible to have a visa issued on arrival in Vietnam at Tan Son Nhat International Airport, Ho Chi Minh City, Noi Bai International Airport, Hanoi and Danang International Airport, Danang.
-It is however essential to obtain an authorization letter issued by the Vietnamese department of immigration in advance of travel to Vietnam.
-This letter needs to be shown in place of a visa on checking-in for your flight to Vietnam.
-Take care – you will not be allowed to board your flight to Vietnam without this letter!
-On arrival in Vietnam the authorization letter needs to be presented at the visa on arrival desk at the airport where a visa will be stamped in your passport.
-A fee must be paid for both the visa authorization letter and the visa stamping at the airport.
-To arrange a visa on arrival visit the official Vietnam government visa website at www.vietnamvisa.govt.vn or one of the online visa service companies such as www.vietnamvisacenter.org for more information and current rates.
+It is also possible to have a visa issued on arrival in Vietnam at Ho Chi Minh City’s Tan Son Nhat International Airport, Hanoi’s Noi Bai International Airport and Danang International Airport.
+To do this you need to first obtain an authorisation letter issued by the Vietnamese department of immigration in advance of travel to Vietnam.
+This authorisation letter needs to be shown in place of a visa on checking-in for your flight to Vietnam.
+Make sure you have a copy of this letter before heading to the airport as you will not be allowed to board your flight to Vietnam without it!
+On arrival in Vietnam you need to present the authorisation letter and your passport at the “visa on arrival” desk where your visa will be issued and you can then proceed through immigration.
+Fees are charged for issuing the visa authorisation letter and for the visa on arrival.
+Visit the official Vietnam government visa website at www.vietnamvisa.govt.vn or one of the online visa service companies such as www.vietnamvisacenter.org for more information and current rates.

 No vaccinations are officially required for visitors to Vietnam however visitors should seek the advice of a doctor or travel clinic in advance of travel.
-It is always wise to be inoculated against typhoid and hepatitis A & B when travelling anywhere in tropical Asia and also to be up-to-date on tetanus shots.
-Malaria is present in some of the best birding areas in Vietnam so anti-malarial precautions are highly recommended for all visiting birders.
+However it is recommended to be inoculated against typhoid, hepatitis A & B and tetanus when travelling anywhere in tropical Asia.
+Malaria is present in some of the best birding areas in Vietnam so anti-malarial precautions are also highly recommended for all visiting birders.
 While major towns and cities are virtually free of malaria another mosquito-borne disease, dengue fever, is widespread throughout the country, and is particularly prevalent during the rainy season.

 A travel insurance policy that includes medical evacuation, medical expenses overseas, loss of personal possessions and cancellation cover is essential.
 The cover should start from the time of payment of your tour so as to cover cancellation due to illness or other reasons prior to the start of the tour.
 Vietnam Birding will require proof that you have such an insurance policy before the start of your tour.